acidbytes-h/Ore/README.md

-# Oxide
+# Ore
 <img src="oxidelogo.svg" alt="Alt text" width="400">

-*The logo for Oxide, which was inspired by Rust's Ferris mascot.*
+*The logo for Ore, which was inspired by Rust's Ferris mascot.*

-Oxide is a programming language that is 90% based on **Rust**.
+Ore is a programming language that is 90% based on **Rust**.
 Which is actually mainly because it was built on Rust!
 The remaining 10% is inspired by *JS*,
 ```rust
 sleep(1000) // This equals to 1 second, like in JS!
 ```